quasarframework/quasar/docs/src/pages/vue-components/select.md

 ### Custom prop names

-By default, QSelect looks at `label`, `value` and `disable` props of each option from the options array Objects.
+By default, QSelect looks at `label`, `value`, `disable` and `sanitize` props of each option from the options array Objects.
 But you can override those:

 <doc-example title="Custom label, value and disable props" file="QSelect/OptionCustomProps" />